dhcsousa/hospitopt-rs/README.md

 ## Getting started

-1. Start you dotenv file
+1. Start your dotenv file and modify it accordingly, including your Google API key

 	```shell
 	cp .env.example .env